grpc/proposal/A47-xds-federation.md

 // The token "%s", if present in this string, will be replaced with
 // the IP and port on which the server is listening.
 If the template
 // starts with "xdstp:", the replaced string will be percent-encoded.
-// The replacement string must include only characters allowed in a URI
+// In that case, the replacement string must include only characters allowed
-// path as per RFC-3986 section 3.3 (which includes '/').
-All other characters
+// in a URI path as per RFC-3986 section 3.3 (which includes '/'), and all
-// must be percent-encoded.
+// other characters must be percent-encoded.
 //
 // There is no default; if unset, xDS-based server creation fails.
 //